tdwg/bdq/tg2/_review/index.md

 For practitioners, researchers, collection managers, and data managers, the BDQ `Tests` (`bdqtest:`) provide a shared, community-defined set of Test definitions that can be selected and run as suites to evaluate fitness for use for particular specified uses of biodiversity data.

-For developers, standards developers, and knowledge engineers, the Fitness for Use Framework (`bdqffdq:`) and supporting vocabularies (e.g., `bdq:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`) provide the common semantic model used to define `Tests`, identify their inputs (`Information Elements`), and represent their outputs (`Responses`) in a consistent and interoperable way.
+For developers, standards developers, and knowledge engineers, the Fitness for Use Framework (`bdqffdq:`) and supporting vocabularies (e.g., `bdqval:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`) provide the common semantic model used to define `Tests`, identify their inputs (`Information Elements`), and represent their outputs (`Responses`) in a consistent and interoperable way.
 No background in ontologies is required to understand or apply the `Tests`, though familiarity with RDF/OWL will be helpful for those working directly with the ontologies or exchanging `Data Quality Reports` as RDF.

 ### 1.3 Contributing TDWG Interest and Task Groups (non-normative)